-When you sell your stocks after holding them for less than a year at a profit, you will be taxed at the rate equal to your income tax rate but when you sell them after holding them for more than a year, you will be taxed at 15%.
-Still a lot when you have gotten a huge chunk of stocks from your company as a compensation right?
+When you sell your stocks at a profit after holding them for less than a year, you will be taxed at the rate equal to your income tax rate, but when you sell them after holding them for more than a year, you will be taxed at 15%.
+Still a lot when you have gotten a huge chunk of stocks from your company as a compensation, right?

-- A limited amount of stock options are allowed by the Internal Revenue Code that has special tax treatment.
+A limited amount of stock options are allowed by the Internal Revenue Code that has special tax treatment.
 Employees are exempt from taxes when they get qualified stock options.
-The employers are not liable for the tax but the employees are liable for long and short term capital gains once the options are exercised.
+Employers are not liable for the tax but employees are liable for long-and short-term capital gains once the options are exercised.

-- Terms and conditions applied, non-qualified grants may be structured as options, restricted stock unit, stock appreciation rights and other arrangements.
-The taxes on intrinsic value are recognized as soon as the employee recognizes the income from the award.
+Terms and conditions applied, non-qualified grants may be structured as options, restricted stock unit, stock appreciation rights, and other arrangements.
+The taxes on intrinsic value are recognized as soon as an employee recognizes the income from the award.
 The difference in the time between tax and financial reporting results in deferred tax asset recognized for the company over the period.

-- When a recipient of non-qualified restricted stock awards chooses to pay income taxes based on fair market value at the grant date, an increase in the stock price subsequent to grant date are taxed at capital gain’s rates.
+When a recipient of non-qualified restricted stock awards chooses to pay income taxes based on fair market value at the grant date, an increase in the stock price subsequent to the grant date is taxed at capital gains rate.

-Here at focus we help you develop a plan to pay your stock based compensation taxes in an efficient way.
-Why let go of all that profit you’ve earned as a reward of all the hard work you’ve done in order to reach to this level?
+Here at Focus, we help you develop a plan to pay your stock-based compensation taxes in an efficient way.
+Why let go of all that profit you have earned as a reward for all the hard work you have put in to reach this level?